Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 Social CRM is important for businesses looking to provide support and service on their customers’ most-used channels.
 Not only does social CRM promote real-time interactions, it can provide businesses with greater exposure, better relationships with brand advocates, and more meaningful engagement with their customer base.

-With Social CRM, a customer can contact a business via a social channel, and that interaction can be tracked and managed in the same way that a traditional CRM system tracks a telephone or email enquiry.
-Put simply, Social CRM enables businesses to engage with customers on social media, then leverage that engagement to offer better service.
+With Social CRM, when a customer contacts a business via a social channel, that interaction can be tracked and managed in the same way that a traditional CRM system tracks a telephone or email enquiry.
+Social CRM enables businesses to engage with customers on social media, then leverage that engagement to offer better service.